seanbrown13/seanbrown13/README.md

-In this repository I will be uploading various projects that I have worked on over the years.
+In this GitHub site I will be uploading various projects that I have worked on over the years.